undisbeliever/1gam-common/README.md

 1GAM snesdev-common
 ===================

-This repository contains common code used the The UnDisbeliever's One Game A Month SNES development challange.
+This repository contains common code used the The UnDisbeliever's One Game A Month SNES development challenge.

 NOTICE
 ------